 5 Things to Know Before Your Next Pepsi Center Concert

-The Pepsi Center is a great facility for concerts, professional sports, and special events, but being informed of some key facts can enhance and ensure that you have the greatest experience possible, considering how much you paid for those tickets.
+The Pepsi Center is a great facility for concerts, professional sports, and special events, but being informed of some key facts can enhance and ensure that you have the greatest experience possible.
+Considering how much you paid for those tickets, you want to make that nothing is going to disrupt or ruin your experience.

 Audio and video recording devices are not allowed, but non-professional cameras are acceptable.
 However, lenses, whether they are detachable or not, must not exceed four inches.
 Remember flash photography is strictly prohibited.